sfu-ireceptor/dataloading-mongo/verify/README.md

 ## Positional arguments:

 ```
+positional arguments:
-  metadata_file      The EXCEL or CSV file containing sample metadata for a
+  metadata_file      Full path to EXCEL or CSV file containing sample metadata
-                     study.
+                     for a study.
   API_url_address    The URL associated to your Turnkey, or the URL associated
                      to the API containing sample metadata.
+  mapping_file       Full path to mapping file.
   study_id           String value uniquely identifying study.
 Example:
                      PRJEB1234, PRJNA1234.
   annotation_dir     Full path to directory containing annotation files for